nation3/law/Constitution.linked.md

 ### Governance Process
 The DAO commits to amend its Governance Process, once technically possible, with the following changes:
 a) Incorporation of anonymous voting, with binding enactment, on Ethereum.
-b) Transferring the ratification power of veNATION Holders to Citizens.
+#) Transferring the ratification power of veNATION Holders to Citizens.
-c) Allowing Citizens to enforce on Ethereum the election and dismissal of members of the Guardian Guild.
+#) Allowing Citizens to enforce on Ethereum the election and dismissal of members of the Guardian Guild.

 ### Citizenship
 The DAO commits to allow every Citizen to keep their citizenship private to the public, while allowing Nation3 to cryptographically prove its amount of citizens.